Skip to main content

 The idea, the system and the technical requirements

 In Helsingborg, the total amount of waste heat is about 50 GWh.
-Even with the new installation, there are still some waste heat that is cooled off using a large dry-cooler or free cooling.
-To utilize the waste heat even more efficiently, Öresundskraft is considering installing a second absorption chiller and/or a geo-energy seasonal storage.
+Even with the new installation, there is still some waste heat that is cooled off using a large dry-cooler or free cooling.
+To utilize the waste heat even more efficiently, Öresundskraft is considering installing a second absorption chiller and/or geo-energy seasonal storage.

 Operational experience